 Kinds of Voting Systems.
-Currently, five different technologies are in use - paper ballots, lever machines, punchcards, optical scan, and electronic systems (direct recording electronic or DRE) - and most states use more than one kind.
+Currently, five technologies are used - paper ballots, lever machines, punchcards, optical scan, and direct recording electronic (DRE) systems.
+Most states use more than one kind.
 Each has advantages and disadvantages with respect to error rates, cost, speed, recounts, accessibility to disabled persons, and other characteristics.
-Differences in actual performance in elections are difficult to measure accurately, and they depend on many factors other than the technology, such as the familiarity of voters with the equipment, the complexity and design of the ballot, local standards and practices, the condition of the equipment, and the level of competence of pollworkers.
+Differences in actual performance in elections are difficult to measure accurately and depend on many factors, such as the design and condition of the system, the familiarity of voters with it, the complexity and design of the ballot, local standards and practices, and the level of competence of pollworkers.

-States also have different requirements for voting systems - for example, whether the full ballot must be displayed on one page, whether votes are tabulated in the precincts or at a central location, whether straight-ticket voting is provided, and how accessibility requirements are to be met.
-Moreover, local election jurisdictions differ in how they configure and use the systems to meet local needs.
-As a result, there is no consensus on whether any system is best.
-Many believe that a diversity of systems promotes innovation and inhibits systematic fraud, and is therefore preferable.
+There is no consensus on whether any one technology is best.
+States have different requirements, such as whether the full ballot must be displayed on one page, whether votes are tabulated in the precincts or at a central location, whether straight-ticket voting is provided, and how accessibility requirements are to be met.
+Local jurisdictions also differ in how they configure and use the systems to meet local needs.
+Many believe that a diversity of systems is preferable because it promotes innovation and inhibits systematic fraud.
 Others believe that a uniform voting system, at least within each state, can be sufficiently secure, and would be more efficient and more likely to ensure that all voters have equal opportunity to cast their votes.
-HAVA does not require any particular voting system.
-It does, however, set requirements that will influence what systems state and local election officials choose.
+HAVA does not require any particular voting system, but it sets requirements that will influence what systems election officials choose.
 Beginning in 2006, voting systems used in federal elections must provide for error correction by voters, manual auditing, accessibility, alternative languages, and federal error-rate standards.
 Systems must also maintain voter privacy and ballot confidentiality, and states must adopt uniform standards for what constitutes a vote on each system.

 Electronic Voting Machine Controversy.
-The HAVA requirement for accessible voting systems (at least one per polling place), along with other factors, is expected to drive states toward adopting DREs.
+The HAVA requirement for accessible voting systems (at least one per polling place) and other factors are expected to drive states toward adopting DREs.
 However, there is currently some controversy about how secure those systems are from tampering.
-Some experts have called for changes in the systems before they are more widely adopted, ranging from more sophisticated computer security to the printing of paper ballots that would be verified by the voter and hand-counted if the election results were contested.
-Others believe that procedural and other safeguards can make DREs sufficiently safe from tampering, that use of printed paper ballots would create substantial problems, and that the controversy risks drawing attention away from the demonstrated utility of DREs in addressing known problems of access to and usability of voting systems.
+Some experts believe that the problem is serious enough to require changes in the systems before they are more widely adopted, ranging from more sophisticated computer security to the printing of paper ballots that would be verified by the voter and hand-counted if the election results were contested.
+Others believe that procedural and other safeguards can make DREs sufficiently safe from tampering, that use of printed paper ballots would create too many problems, and that the controversy risks drawing attention away from the demonstrated utility of DREs in addressing known problems of access to and usability of voting systems.

 Federal Funding.
 A central issue has been what role the federal government should play in addressing the concerns that have been raised about voting systems, particularly with respect to funding and standards.
 Estimates of funding needs for voting equipment replacement have varied, depending on goals, from about \$0.5-\$5 billion.
 That does not include administrative costs, voter education programs, training of pollworkers, and so forth.
 HAVA authorizes \$3.86 billion in funding for programs to replace equipment, improve election administration, improve accessibility, recruit pollworkers, and perform research and pilot studies.
-(See Funding section on p.
-4.)
+(See "Funding Under the Help America Vote Act," below.)